 When you're past the steep part, you'll see the glacier.
-You might follow the glacier if you have the right equipement (crampons, iceaxe, rope) or just walk besides it on the right side.
+You might follow the glacier if you have the correct equipement (crampons, ice axe, rope) or just walk besides it on its right side.

 When you approach the top, follow the ridge from the north side.
 Enjoy the view!